uclaacm/hackschool-f19/session-6-frontend-more-on-react/README.md

 Last week we saw we can have a list of strings and then use a for loop to create a list of Tweet components.
 This was happening inside of the render function.
 But what if we wanted our elements to update on the screen whenever a new element was added?
 We can do this with **state**.
-With state, we can store certain properties that belong to the component.
+Unlike props, which are passed down by a parent component, with state, we can store certain properties that belong to the component.
 When the state object changes, the component's render function is called.

 We can initialize state in the component's constructor.
 Remember that the constructor happens when the component is first created.
 ```js